Skip to main content

 Ever wondered why two pools that look almost identical in size and shape can have price tags that are thousands of dollars apart?

 It’s confusing, right?
-We hear that from A LOT of homeowners like yourself, all the time.
+We hear that from A LOT of homeowners like you, all the time.
 You think you’re comparing apples to apples, but the numbers don’t add up.

-The truth is, that you are NOT comparing apples to apples, pool costs are often determined by what you don’t see on the surface: equipment, finishes, engineering and even warranties.
-In this article, we’ll break down why two pools can look the same but cost very different amounts, and how you can compare quotes daily to make the best long-term choice.
+The truth is, that you are NOT comparing apples to apples, pool initial price and ownership costs are most determined by what you don’t see on the surface: equipment, "guts of the pool", engineering and warranties.
+In this article, we’ll break down why two pools can look the same but cost very different amounts, and how you can compare quotes with different "apples" to make the best long-term choice.

-What’s Included (and Excluded) in Each Pool Builder’s Quote?
+What’s Included (and Excluded) in Each Pool Company's Quote?

-• Are hidden line items like excavation, engineering, or hauling dirt clearly listed?
+• Are hidden line items like pre-grading, engineering, dump zones or hauling dirt clearly listed?

 How Does Pool Equipment Affect the Price Even If the Pools Look Alike?

 Two pools may look identical, but what’s inside the system makes all the difference.
 A variable-speed pump, heater, or automation system can add more upfront—but save you hundreds in monthly energy costs.
-The same goes for filters, lighting, and cleaning systems.
+For example, the term "cartridge filter" is VERY generic...is it a type that is sized for handle a spa or cocktail pool or can it handle the pool you designed?
+The difference in "cartridge filters" can be hundreds in initial price but worlds of difference in ease of use, how often they need to be cleaned and how long they last.
+The same goes for automation (how the pool is controlled), lighting, and cleaning systems.
 A basic setup may cost less initially, but it can mean more maintenance and higher utility bills in the long run.

 How Do Materials and Finishes Change the Price of Similar Pools?

 Two pools may look alike, but the materials beneath the surface tell a different story.
-Plaster is the most affordable option but wears down sooner.
-Quartz offers better durability and color variety, while pebble finishes last the longest and hide imperfections, if any —though they cost more upfront.
+Plaster is the most affordable option but wears down sooner (average replacement of 8 to 10 years).
+Quartz offers better durability, up to 12 years, and color variety, while pebble finishes last the longest and hide imperfections, if any —though they cost more upfront (can be as long as 15 to 20 years with good care).
+Even pebble finishes have different categories to choose from...one category may be considered "standard" while another could have glass beads or abalone shells added to the mix.
+The different finishes may have a few thousand-dollar variation that you may not care about at all OR it could mean all the difference to you in creating your own personal great escape.

 Tile, coping, and decking upgrades can also increase cost, but they enhance your pool’s appearance and longevity.
 For many Arizona homeowners, investing in durable finishes pays off with fewer remodels and lower maintenance down the road.